 Day 1: Arrival

-You will arrive at Serra Guarneri, in the territory of Cefalù, where we will have dinner and spend the night.
+Fly into Palermo airport where will transfer you to Serra Guarneri, in the territory of Cefalù, where we will have dinner and spend the night.

 Day 2: Serra Guarneri – Gibilmanna – Casale Drinzi (hours of riding: 6)

 After an early breakfast, you will meet your horse for the trail and we set off from Serra Guarneri at about 8.00 in the morning, riding towards Gibilmanna, a famous sanctuary and Franciscan monastery dedicated to Our Lady, the patron and protector of the diocese of Cefalù.
 Riding through the vineyards of the Azienda Sant'Anastasia and passing through a wild landscape covered in Mediterranean brush to arrive at Gibilmanna after about three or four hours in the saddle.
 We visit the sanctuary, before continuing on towards the charming medieval village of Gratteri, where we stop for our picnic lunch.
 In the afternoon, we continue the ride through the San Giorgio forest, dense with oak and durmast trees, and pass the ruins of the San Giorgio abbey, dating from the seventeenth century.
 Finally, we arrive at Casale Drinzi, near Collesano, an ancient village of Arab origin (Qal'at as-sirat), where we enjoy a delicious dinner and spend the night.

 Day 3: Casale Drinzi – Donna Lavia (hours of riding: 6)